 Are we profitable?

-Even if you don’t charge by the hour, you still need to bill enough to pay your team and other expenses.
+Even if you don’t bill hourly, you still need to bill enough to pay your team and other expenses.
 If you are paying your team a fixed rate, such as a salary, the math for gauging profitability is relatively simple.
 However, if you are paying team members hourly, too much of their time can chew through profit if not watched closely.
 Time tracking tools help by keeping track and placing a value on everyone’s time, regardless of how they are getting paid.